finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlBackgroundExecutionApi.md

             try
             {
-                // [EXPERIMENTAL] FetchQueryResultJson: Fetches the result from a previously started query, in JSON string format.
+                // FetchQueryResultJson: Fetches the result from a previously started query, in JSON string format.
 Please move to '/jsonProper' instead.
 This may be marked as Deprecated in the future. string result = apiInstance.FetchQueryResultJson(executionId, sortBy, filter, select, groupBy, limit, page);
                 Debug.WriteLine(result);
             }